Extensions

 - Automatic schema generation and migrations

-- Transaction support
+- Transaction middleware

-- Multiple database connections
+- Multiple database connections (SQLite, MySQL)

 Async Runtime

-ReactPHP Extension
+ReactPHP Extension v0.0.2

-High-performance continuous runtime using ReactPHP’s event-driven architecture.
+Production-ready continuous runtime using ReactPHP’s event-driven architecture for high-performance applications.

 composer require pivotphp/reactphp